 Not my son.
 I know my son.
 My son was a prince.
 None of you know a thing about him.
+He was a prince, and the world wasn't good enough for him.
 I didn't always understand him.
 Sometimes I didn't even hear him.
 But I always knew when he was there.
 Like electricity--plugged in and humming.

-[EMMETT rises.
-Shedding his "EMMETT" armor.]
+[EEmmett" rises.
+Shedding his "Emmett" armor.]

 He sang, my son.
 A beautiful voice.
 And he could draw anything he saw.
 And dance?
 He slept with his arm over his eyes.
-Had a smashed thumb.
-His nail never grew straight after that.
-One time a teacher slapped him in school.
+Had a smashed theumb.
+His nail ve never grew straight after that.

+ONe time a teacher slapped him in school.
 I was going to tear her up and you know what he said?
 He said "She didn't mean it.
 Her hand did it, but she didn't mean it."
 He was six years old.

-Sometimes I dream him.
+Some times I dream him.
 He comes to me and he says "Ma, what's to eat?"
 And I get up and go to the stove.
 But by the time I get it on the table, he's gone.
 Gone.
 Now.
-He asked you to make him a kite.
+He asked you to that him a kite.
 So make it.